netuno-org/auth-client/README.md

 # auth-client

-Client to integrations with Netuno Services Authentication using JWT (JSON Web Token).
+Client integrations with Netuno Services Authentication using JWT (JSON Web Token).

 More about the [Netuno Platform](https://netuno.org/).